Introduction

 The Need for a Governance Framework

 Given the expansive and often opaque nature of AI systems, regulating and overseeing AI context security can be daunting.
 A governance framework provides structured guidelines to streamline this process, facilitating strategic decision-making, regulatory compliance, and performance optimization.
+The components of the framework are crucial in addressing the multifaceted challenges posed by AI context security, ensuring that organizations can navigate complexities effectively while safeguarding sensitive information and maintaining robust compliance postures.

 Framework Goals and Objectives